cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 please visit this [guide]{}.

 ### The *cloudify.relationships.depends_on_shared_resource* Relationship Type
-As an extension of `cloudify.relationships.depends_on` relationship type, this can only target a node from type of SharedResource and will allow running any workflow which is defined in the targeted node's deployment.
+As an extension of `cloudify.relationships.depends_on` relationship type, this can only target a node of type of SharedResource.
+This relationship will allow running any workflow (custom or not) ,which is defined in the target node's deployment, as a part from establish and unlink relationship lifecycle.
+Also the Cloudify client is taken from the ShareResource node target, if specified else the local manager settings are presumed.

-Relationship settings:
+#### Relationship settings:

+* Properties that can be set for establish and unlink relationship lifecycle:
+    * `inputs`:
+        * `workflow_id`: The workflow id that will be run in the SharedResource's deployment as implementation defined there.
+        * `parameters`: Optional, inputs for running the workflow in the format of key-value dictionary.
+        * `timeout`: Timeout in seconds for running the specified workflow on the deployment with a default of 10 seconds.

+#### Simple example
 {{< highlight  yaml >}}
 node_templates: